-The study area reviewed for the identification of constraints encompasses multiple bridge alignment locations and roadway approaches on the west and east side of the river.
-Within this area are commercial and industrial properties; recreational resources such as a segment of the Sacramento River Parkway, the Sacramento Marina and Fredrick Miller Regional Park.
+The study area reviewed for the identification of constraints encompasses the bridge alignment locations and roadway approaches on the west and east side of the river for five bridge alignment alternatives (A, B, C1, C2, and D).
+Within this area are commercial and industrial properties; recreational resources such as a segment of the Sacramento River Parkway, Sacramento Marina, and Fredrick Miller Regional Park.
 The study area also includes the Sacramento Southern Railroad.